Reaction-diffusion Equations on Complex Networks and Turing Patterns, via p-Adic Analysis: Introduction

 Avetisov, Kozyrev et al. discovered that under suitable physical and mathematical hypotheses, the above-mentioned discrete system of ODEs on a tree has a `continuous $p$-adic limit' (a mean-field model) as a $p$-adic diffusion equation, see \cite{Av-4}, \cite{Av-5}, \cite{KKZuniga}.
 From a mathematical perspective, the original system of ODEs on a tree is a good discretization of the corresponding $p$-adic diffusion equation, see \cite{Zuniga-Nonlinear}.
 The diffusion in the systems of type (\ref{EQ_System_2}) is $p$-adic diffusion.
 Our results on $p$-adic diffusion equations are new.
 Indeed, they correspond to the so-called `degenerate energy landscapes' in the terminology of Avetisov, Kozyrev et al. In the case in which the kernel $J_{N}$\ has the form $J(\left\vert x-y\right\vert _{p})$, the corresponding diffusion equations were studied in \cite{To-Zuniga-1}.
 Operators similar to $\boldsymbol{L}$ have been also studied by Bendikov \cite{Bendikov}, \cite{Bendikov-Pote} and Kozyrev \cite{Kozyrev-SB}.

-Recently, $p$-adic nonlinear reaction-diffusion equations connected with physical models involving tree-like graphs have been studied intensively,\ see e.g. \cite{Kh-Kochubei}, \cite{OL-Kh-1}, \cite{OL-Kh-2}, \cite{Zuniga-JPA}, \cite{Zuniga-Nonlinear}.
-From this perspective, it is completely natural to study, using $p$-adic methods, reaction-diffusion equations connected with arbitrary graphs, which is one of the goals of the present work.
+Recently, $p$-adic nonlinear reaction-diffusion equations connected with physical models involving tree-like graphs have been studied intensively,\ see e.g. \cite{Antoniuk et al. 1}, \cite{Antoniuk et al.}, \cite{Khrennikov et al 1}, \cite{Khrennikov et al}, \cite{Kh-Kochubei}, \cite{OL-Kh-1}, \cite{OL-Kh-2}, \cite{Zuniga-JPA}, \cite{Zuniga-Nonlinear}.
+An important novelty is that the $p$-adic reaction-diffusion equations presented here are connected with arbitrary (non-oriented, simple) graphs, which \ means that we are not restricted to tree-like graphs.
+Since this is a central idea, we discuss it briefly.
+The dynamics of complex energy landscapes can be approximated by a system of kinetic equations which describe the transitions between local minima energy.
+The system of kinetic equations has the form